Saturday, April 1, 2023

 I managed a walking stick and metal carving business for Staffs by Gust, a clothing and costume rental booth where the Owner hired me because she needed a strong Manager who would run her business with integrity, because she admitted she could not.
 I changed the displays based on networking with peers who had worked with clothing.
 I posted prices clearly.
 Created sets with prices marked.
 Hired two excellent employees with different skill sets, and the three of us took the average day from 2k to 6-8 K.

-Stage and stretch entertaining, also not a walk in the Park.
+Stage and street entertaining, also not a walk in the Park.
 Design your own website, negotiate contracts, do public promotional appearances, merchandising.

 You located week work painting handmade wooden shields, painting sometimes 30+ in a day, you handmade flower garlands.